kimsible/mudb/README.md

 db.get({_id: 'EIdiizUIU828'}) // [{_id: 'EIndiizUIU828', title: 'A small json database', ... }]
 ```

-Filter type can be a function, a string, a number or a regexp
+Filter type can be a function, a string, a number, a boolean or a regexp
 ```javascript
 db.get({rate: rate => rate < 5}) // return all items with a rate lower than 5
 db.get({title: /toto/}) // return all items with a title containing "toto"